pravatvmware/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 ## Client Authentication Configs

 In this section you will generate kubeconfig files for the `controller manager`, `kube-proxy`, `scheduler` clients and the `admin` user.
+My note: For 'kube-proxy' we will use in our case LB ip address.
+But for `controller manager`, `scheduler` and the `admin` user we will use loopback ip address. i.e. 127.0.0.1

 ### Kubernetes Public IP Address

 Each kubeconfig requires a Kubernetes API Server to connect to.
 To support high availability the IP address assigned to the load balancer will be used.
-In our case it is `192.168.5.30`
+In our case it is `192.168.56.30`

 ```
-LOADBALANCER_ADDRESS=192.168.5.30
+LOADBALANCER_ADDRESS=192.168.56.30
 ```

 ### The kube-proxy Kubernetes Configuration File